 Julian is a year-round getaway for the day, a weekend or longer.
-Overnight guests can stay in romantic bed and breakfast inns.
-Its tiny, four-block long Main Street is home to country stores, wineries, bed and breakfasts, galleries, romantic restaurants, real estate offices and a small gas station.
+Overnight guests can stay in a romantic bed and breakfast inns.
+Its tiny, four-block-long Main Street is home to country stores, wineries, bed and breakfasts, galleries, romantic restaurants, real estate offices and a small gas station.

 Julian is also well-known for its famous homemade apple pie served year-round.
 It was also a gold mining town back in the 1880s.

 Getting to Julian is easy and it takes less than an hour from almost anywhere in San Diego County.
 Refer to the county map in Neighborhoods for directions.
 Then take either Highway 67, 79 or 78.

 Butterfield Bed & Breakfast (1), 2284 Sunset Dr., Julian, CA 92036 (800-379-4262). ($135–$185).
 Celebrating its 26th year, this charming inn has five guest rooms.
 It also features fireplaces and gourmet breakfasts.
 AAA approved three diamond rating. [butterfieldbandb.com].
 Credit cards: AE, DISC, MC, VISA.